GriffinCanCode/clearcache/docs/clearcacheignore.md

 **Flexible Control**: Provides both global exclusions and project-specific customizations through multiple configuration levels.

+**Intelligent .gitignore Handling**: By default ignores `.gitignore` files since cache directories are often excluded from version control but should still be cleaned.
+Users can opt-in to respect `.gitignore` with the `--respect-gitignore` flag.

 ## File Location and Discovery

 ### Automatic Discovery